cbracken/blog/content/about.md

 the door and into the world.

-Initially, I moved south of the border to spend a couple years in California working at [Autodesk][autodesk] working on AutoCAD.
+Initially, I moved south of the border to spend a couple years in California working on AutoCAD at Autodesk.
 Deciding that this wasn't south-of-the-border enough, I packed my bags and headed to Mérida, México, which sits neatly within the borders of the Chicxulub crater where the asteroid that caused the Cretaceous-Paleogene mass extinction event landed.
 I spent the year writing point-of-sale software for a local art gallery, doing some travelling, and doing some teaching on the side.

 A year later, as my visa neared its end, I started wandering my way back to Canada via Cuba, Belize, Guatemala, and Honduras before remembering